Setting Up the Arduino IDE

 Stop and double check the following

-A significant number of frustrating hours are wasted because:
+A significant number of frustrating hours are wasted because of the following three issues.
+Before asking for help, please verify each one:

 1. The incorrect Arduino board was selected.
 Double check this.
 For example, there are two Arduino Leonardo options: “Arduino Leonardo” and “Arduino Leonardo ETH”.
 You must select the regular “Arduino Leonardo” board.

 2. The incorrect port was selected.
-Sometimes, your port selection gets reset.
+Sometimes your port selection gets reset.
 Other times, your Arduino gets moved to a different port.
-If you get a “uploading error”, check this first!
+If you get an uploading error, check this first!

-3. Finally, using a non-data enabled USB cable.
-You must use a USB cable that provides data not just one that provides power.
-Sometimes, cheap USB cords—which are largely sold to charge mobile phones—save on costs by not including and connecting the data wire in the USB spec.
+3. Using a non-data USB cable.
+You must use a USB cable that provides data, not just one that provides power.
+Some cheap USB cables—which are largely sold to charge mobile phones—save on costs by not including the data wires in the USB spec.
+If your Arduino powers on but doesn’t show up in the port list, try a different cable.

 Troubleshooting